205 (3rd Durham Volunteer Artillery) Battery Royal Artillery: 101 (Northumbrian) Regiment RA (V)

-In 1967 the TA became the Territorial Army and Volunteer Reserve (TAVR).
+In 1967, the TA became the Territorial Army and Volunteer Reserve (TAVR).
 As part of this re-structuring, 101 (Northumbrian) Medium Regiment RA (V) was formed.
 205 Medium Battery was constituted from 274 Field and 463 LAA Regiments.
-In 1974 the honour title 3rd Durham Volunteer Artillery was adopted by the Battery.
+In 1974, the honour title 3rd Durham Volunteer Artillery was adopted by the Battery.

 Initially equipped with the 5.5 inch gun, the Battery converted to the 105mm Light Gun in 1980 and to FH-70 in 1991.
-The Battery was the last to fire 101 Regiment's guns during the prestigious Queens Cup which it won for the second year running.
+The Battery was the last to fire 101 Regiment's guns during the prestigious Queen's Cup, which it won for the second year running.
 The following year, in 1997, 205 Battery converted to a missile Battery equipped with M270 Multiple Launch Rocket System and became the first TA Battery to fire that weapon system.